thegetty/quire-docs/content/documentation/figure-images.md

 abstract: "Incorporate multiple images, videos, and other multimedia"
 ---

 Quire books are visual and the framework is built to support the use of images for scholarly purposes.
 On this page, we explain where images are placed in the project and how you can manage them.
 We recommend using the `figures.yml` file to manage all the information about your images, and then inserting them into your Markdown documents where they are needed with the [`q-figure` shortcode](#inserting-figure-images-with-the-q-figure-shortcode).
+As a reminder, a shortcode is a simple snippet of code inserted in a Markdown file that pulls in information from other files in your project.

 ## Include Figure Image Files in Your Publication